mecid/mecid.github.io/_posts/2020-04-01-drag-and-drop-in-swiftui.md

 Here we have a *BookmarksDropDelegate* struct that conforms to *DropDelegate* protocol. *DropDelegate* protocol requires us to implement *performDrop* function.
 This function should return *true* whenever the drop succeeded or *false* if it failed. *performDrop* function has *DropInfo* parameter, which provides us the information about items that should be dropped.

 Using *DropInfo*, we can filter items and accept only links.
 Apple uses *Uniform Type Identifiers* to identify the type of data.
-We want to receive only URLs that's why we use **public.link** identifier.
+We want to receive only URLs that's why we use **public.link** identifier. *DropInfo* also provides us the location of drop using *CGPoint* instance.

 > To learn more about *Uniform Type Identifiers*, take a look at [Apple's documentation](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_intro/understand_utis_intro.html).